bergwerf/bergwerf.github.io/README.md

 Herman Bergwerf
 ===============
-**Welcome!** My name is Herman, I live in Amsterdam and I develop software.
-I am specialized in solving difficult logical problems and translating the solutions to code.
-Visual communication plays a key role in many of my projects, and I enjoy designing beautiful and innovative interfaces.
-I like brainstorming together with a team to find the path towards a good product, and to make technical decisions that are future-proof.
+Hi, I'm Herman.
+I like to solve problems using elegant algorithms and package it in a beautifully designed user interface.
+I love when design and mathematics meet.
 I have an academic background in biophysics, pure mathematics, and theoretical computer science.

 <br>
 <center>